Taking the Leap: How to Assess Your Attitude to Risk

 Generally, there are three types of risk attitudes described.

-They are more likely to accept lower returns in exchange for a higher level of safety and security.
+Risk-Averse | They prefer to avoid risk whenever possible.
+They are more likely to accept lower returns in exchange for a higher level of safety and security. |

-They are willing to accept the expected return on investment, regardless of its level of risk.
+Risk-Neutral | They are indifferent to risk.
+They are willing to accept the expected return on investment, regardless of its level of risk. |

-They are more comfortable investing in high-risk assets and may be willing to accept short-term losses in pursuit of long-term gains.
+Risk-Seeking | They are willing to take on a higher level of risk in exchange for the potential for higher returns.
+They are more comfortable investing in high-risk assets and may be willing to accept short-term losses in pursuit of long-term gains. |

 It's important to note that risk attitude can vary from person to person, and can even vary for an individual depending on the specific investment and their current financial situation.